top of page

 Frequently Asked Questions

-Can I notarize a vehicle title after it’s signed?
+Can I notarize a vehicle title after signing it?

-No. If notarization is required, the signer must sign in front of the notary.
+No. The signature must be made in front of the notary.

 Can one notary notarize for both buyer and seller?

-Yes, as long as both appear and requirements are met.
+Yes, as long as both are present with valid ID.

 Will the DMV reject an improperly notarized title?

-Vehicle title transfers in Florida can be straightforward—but only when notarization requirements are followed correctly.
-Understanding when notarization is required helps prevent delays, rejections, and repeat trips to the tax collector.
+Vehicle title transfers can be simple—but only when completed correctly.
+Understanding when notarization is required helps prevent delays, rejected paperwork, and unnecessary trips.

 Comments